ferricx/project/README.md

 # SongProject
 Christian Ferrier

-This a javascript song library manager.
+This a song library manager web app.

 Features:
 Sorting by any attribute ascending and descending.